PongsathornUtsa/siamese_network/README.md

 ## Description
 This repository contains code for training and testing a Siamese neural network for image similarity.
 The code uses two different pre-trained models for feature extraction: InceptionResNetV2 and VGG19.
+And train with triplets loss